USB-C Fast Charging Cables: Your Complete Guide

 For storage, loosely coiling your cable is the best approach.
 Wrapping it tightly around a fast wall charger or your hand can cause internal wires to break over time.
 Using a simple cable tie or organizer keeps things neat without putting unnecessary strain on the cord.
 Starting with durable cables that feature reinforced braiding, like our ProSeries USB-C line, gives you a head start on longevity.

-Signs It's Time for a New Cable
+Know When It's Time for a New Cable

 Even the best cables don't last forever.
 The most obvious sign you need a replacement is visible damage—fraying, exposed wires, or a bent connector.
 If you see any of these, stop using the cable immediately for safety.
 However, sometimes the damage is internal and harder to spot.